DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/solenoid-turnouts.md

   when using DCC accessory decoders to control the servos

 Refer to
-`exrail/exrail-command-reference:turnout/point objects - definition and control`{.interpreted-text
-role="ref"} for details on these commands, along with `exrail/creating-elements:adding turnouts/points`{.interpreted-text role="ref"} for some further information and examples.
+`exrail/exrail-command-reference:turnout/point objects - definition and control` for details on these commands, along with `exrail/creating-elements:adding turnouts/points` for some further information and examples.

 ## Connecting and controlling the hardware